plomino/PlominoDoc/docs/build.rst

 .. image:: images/build-6.png

-Go back to the *Books* database.
+Go back to the *Library* database.
 The database welcome page now contains a link to add a new document using the ``Book description`` form:

 .. image:: images/build-7.png